-Over the years, I worked on VLC for any Apple platform as well as custom multimedia applications for a broad set of customers.
+Over the years, I worked on VLC for macOS, iOS (with watchOS) and tvOS as well as custom multimedia applications for a broad set of customers.
 While some works remain confidential, others will appear here as time allows.

 VLC for macOS

 In early 2003, I joined VideoLAN to add a full German translation, which first appeared in the 0.4.6 release.
 Over the years, further contributions to the macOS port and its designated UI followed, culminating in a re-write of the user interface in 2011.

 In a contract work for action concept Film- und Stuntproduktion GmbH, I developed a special application allowing to control video playback of up to four tracks on parallel screens with basic image manipulation and transformation.
 This allowed them to shoot in-car movie and TV shows scenes without the need for a green screen or an actually moving vehicle.
 This solution is unmatched so-far by any other German production studio and available for rental.

 In 2012, I worked on a contract with M2X.nl for Orange Slovakia on a special version of VLC for macOS with a custom skin for their IPTV solutions.

 After initial port of VLC to iOS by a French startup was removed from the App Store shortly after its initial publication due to legal constraints and violation of VLC’s license, we decided to re-write the application from scratch under my lead in 2013.

 Starting in 2015, I developed a designated version of VLC for iOS for Mediengruppe RTL Deutschland GmbH including support for Citrix ShareFile and profile management within their Citrix environment to give access to internal streams of the current live television program.